robertohuertasm/vscode-marketplace-preview/README.md

 ## Preview your changes

 Once you have the `Preview Panel` opened, you'll be able to modify both your `package.json` and `README.md` files.

-## Current limitations

-The extension works both in the desktop and in the web but it has some limitations:

-- It only works with `package.json` and `README.md` files placed in the root of your folder.
-- You have to be sure that your `README.md` file is properly capitalized.
+The changes will be updated in the `Preview Panel` every time you save the changes.